 In the process of practicing to speak English, you should also know if you’re saying the words correctly.
-At home, you can check if your pronunciation is correct by simply downloading apps from Google’s Play Store.
+At home, you can check if your pronunciation is correct by using English pronunciation apps.

-You can try English Pronunciation by Kepham.
-Once the app is installed, type in the word you want to hear pronounced.
+You can try English Pronunciation by KEPHAM.
+Simply type in the word you want to hear pronounced.

 3. Exercise with Workout Videos

-Once the video starts, copy his movements and his words.
-So if he’s counting, count along with him!
-Not only will your body get a good workout, your tongue will experience great English exercise too.
+Once the video starts, try to copy the instructor’s movements and words.
+Not only will your body get a good workout, but your tongue will experience great English exercise too.